lsst-sqre/sasquatch/docs/developer-guide/managing-shards.rst

     # Copy shard 786 from data-0 to data-1
     kubectl exec -it sasquatch-influxdb-enterprise-meta-0 -n sasquatch -- influxd-ctl copy-shard sasquatch-influxdb-enterprise-data-0.sasquatch-influxdb-enterprise-data.sasquatch.svc.cluster.local:8088 sasquatch-influxdb-enterprise-data-1.sasquatch-influxdb-enterprise-data.sasquatch.svc.cluster.local:8088 786

-    # Finally restart the InfluxDB data statefulset to reload the shards data and rebuild the TSM in-memory indexes.
+Finally, restart the InfluxDB data statefulset to reload the shards data and rebuild the TSM in-memory indexes.

 .. note::

-    Note the difference between removing the shard files manually and using the ``influxd-ctl remove-shard`` command.
-    The ``remove-shard`` command removes the shard from the meta node and the data node, while manually removing the shard TSM and index files only removes the shard from the data node (the data node is still listed as owner of that shard).
+    The difference between removing the shard files manually and using the ``influxd-ctl remove-shard`` command is that, the ``remove-shard`` command removes the shard from the meta node and the data node, while manually removing the shard TSM and index files only removes the shard data (the data node is still listed as owner of that shard).

 .. _influxd-ctl: https://docs.influxdata.com/enterprise_influxdb/v1/tools/influxd-ctl/
 .. _influx_inspect: https://docs.influxdata.com/enterprise_influxdb/v1/tools/influx_inspect/